WDI-SEA/notes/06-ruby-rails/additional-topics/rails-mailers/readme.md

 ##Objectives

-* Understand the concepts behind Action Mailers
+* Describe in details the concepts behind Action Mailers
 * Identify situations where emails will need to be sent by your application
-* Use ActionMailers to implement a password reset system
+* Use Action Mailers to implement a password reset system

 ##Getting Started